antirez/neural-redis/README.md

 dataset, and the testing dataset.

-The learning happens using the training dataset, while the testing dataset is used in order to detect is the network is able to generalize, that is, is really able to understand how to approximate a given function.
+The learning happens using the training dataset, while the testing dataset is used in order to detect if the network is able to generalize, that is, is really able to understand how to approximate a given function.
 At the same time, the testing dataset is useful to avoid to train the network too much, a problem known as *overfitting*.
 Overfitting means that the